yankeguo/TOGYK/README.md

-# TOGYK
+# YGTOG

-Token of Gratitude by Yanke
+Token of Gratitude by Yanke Guo

 ## Testnet (Gnosis Chiado)